ngaller/f1-redux-utils/README.md

 export default connect(mapStateToProps, adminActions)(AdminContainer);
 ```

+### Unload Action Container

+Equivalent to Load Action Container, for unmount instead of mount.

 ### Handle Prefixed Actions

 Helper function to write a reducer that will act on all actions that have a certain prefix.